-“A deep, undying love for Cher?”
+“A deep, undying love for labor unions?”

-His frown deepens.
+His frown deepened.
 “Huh?”

 “Told him you even once voted democrat?”

 “Well, it’s nice to meet you, Ben.
-I apologize in advance for my mongrel dogs.
+I apologize in advance for my dogs.
 They lose their minds around new people.”

-Copyright © 2018 by Navessa Allen
+Copyright © 2019 by Navessa Allen

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.